soto-project/soto/documentation/Streaming Payloads.md

 # Streaming Payloads

 When uploading or downloading large blocks of data it is preferable if you can stream this data instead of holding it all in memory.
-AWSSDKSwift supplies methods for streaming raw data payloads of both requests to AWS and responses from AWS.
+Soto supplies methods for streaming raw data payloads of both requests to AWS and responses from AWS.
 The most common use of this would be when uploading or downloading large objects to S3.

 ## Payload object

-All raw data payloads in AWSSDKSwift are represented by an `AWSPayload` object.
+All raw data payloads in Soto are represented by an `AWSPayload` object.
 This can be initialized with `Data`, `String`, `ByteBuffer` or a stream closure that provides chunks of a raw payload.

 ## Request streaming